mvcisback/SSLVC/report/report.md

 calibration and are not very accurate in real environments due to noise and reverberation.
 Most importantly, if a video was not recorded using microphone arrays or binaural microphones, it is too difficult, if not impossible, to recover spatial audio.
-That is why we purpose a method by using the contents in the video, the visual cues, to help reconstruct 3D audio.
+That is why we propose a method by using the contents in the video, the visual cues, to help reconstruct 3D audio.